-My lifelong love of literary writing and experience in journalism intertwined in 2014 when I devised Shooter Literary Magazine, a biannual print journal dedicated to showcasing short fiction, non-fiction and poetry by emerging writers from anywhere in the world.
+My journalism experience and lifelong love of literary writing intertwined in 2014 when I devised Shooter Literary Magazine, a biannual print journal showcasing short fiction, non-fiction and poetry by writers from around the world.

 While the US enjoys a rich tradition of literary journals, after moving back to London in 2011 I felt there was room for more in the UK.
-There are attractive literary magazines out there but most either favour well established writers or incline to academic, esoteric or genre fare.
-Also – and this is true anywhere – very few journals pay their contributors, which undermines the value of the very content they are publishing.
+There were some attractive literary magazines on the shelves but most favoured well established writers or inclined to academic, esoteric or genre fare.
+Also, few journals paid their contributors, which seemed to undermine the value of the very content they were publishing.

-I wanted to promote entertaining, well written work that any keen reader would enjoy, and to set a precedent that good writing deserves financial reward.
-In a world where quantity is replacing quality and content obscuring craft, our cultural landscape depends on elevating writers who are worthy of notice, and at no point does this matter more than at the outset of a writer’s career.
+I wanted to promote entertaining, well written work that any keen reader would enjoy, and to champion the principle that good writing deserves financial reward.
+Our culture depends on elevating writers who are worthy of notice, and doing so at the outset of a writer’s career makes a crucial difference.

 Shooter publishes two themed issues a year, in winter and summer.
 Since the first issue’s release in January 2015, we’ve featured unknown writers who have gone on to publish fiction in the New Yorker (Julianne Pachico, “Honey Bunny”), debut novels (Philippa East, Little White Lies), non-fiction books (Corey Pein, Live Work Work Work Die), award-winning poetry (Raymond Antrobus), and to reach the longlist of the Sunday Times Short Story Award (Nicolas Burbidge and Max Sydney Smith).